taroooyan/bg-wiki/Nano-Operation-Manual.md

 > Measuring and learning about radiation is interesting.
 Please remember to not treat radiation sources casually.
 Exposure to even relatively low levels of radiation can result in negative health effects over time

+####15.
+RESOURCES, LINKS, SUPPORT
-**18. RESOURCES, LINKS, SUPPORT**: repeats on information resources for users of the Safecast bGeigie Nano mobile sensor of ionizing radiation.
+repeats on information resources for users of the Safecast bGeigie Nano mobile sensor of ionizing radiation.

 The Safecast website http://blog.safecast.org/ has articles, news, notices, API upload and open download of crowd-sourced radiation data and visualized mapping, etc